On bayesian estimation and proximity operators: Introduction and overview

 \prop{scalpoisson} and \prop{scallogconc} are proved in Section~\ref{mmse} as corollaries of a more general result (\lem{ScalMMSE}) on scalar MMSE estimation.
 Let us insist that while the naive interpretation of an optimization problem such as \eq{scalpoissonprox} (resp.~\eq{scallogconcprox}) would be that of MAP estimation with Gaussian noise, it actually corresponds to MMSE estimation with Poisson (resp. log-concave) noise.

 Classical log-concave examples include generalized Gaussian noise \cite{Mathieu92,Belge00}, where $p_{Y|X}(y|x) \propto \exp\lp(-\lp|\tfrac{x-y}{\sigma}\rp|^\gamma\rp)$ with $1 \leq \gamma < \infty$.
 This includes Gaussian noise for $\gamma=2$, but also Laplacian noise for $\gamma=1$, and in all cases the MMSE estimator can always be written as a "pseudo-MAP" with a "Gaussian" (i.e., quadratic) data-fidelity term and an adapted "pseudo-prior" $\tilde{\ph}_X$.
-For $0<\gamma <1$ the noise distribution is not log-concave, hence the corresponding MMSE estimator {\em cannot always} be written as in \eq{scallogconcprox}.
+For $0<\gamma <1$ the noise distribution is not log-concave, hence \em there are prior probability distributions $p_{X}$ such that the corresponding MMSE estimator \em cannot be written as in \eq{scallogconcprox}.

 \BE \lab{scalL1L1} Consider $X$ a scalar random variable with a Laplacian prior distribution, and $Y=X+cZ$ where $Z$ is an independent scalar Laplacian noise variable and $c>0$.
 While the MAP estimator reads